 Regardless of the intentions, the architecture is stunning with a lot of European influences.
-There is a cosmopolitan nature which makes it feel very different than Kiev.
+There is a cosmopolitan nature which makes it feel very different to Kiev.

 The most striking view of Odessa is of course the Potemkin Stairs.
-Finished in 1841, the 142 meters long stairway was immortalized in Sergei Eisenstein’s movie The Battleship Potemkin from 1925.
-The granite steps are the location of the unforgettable slaughter scene where Odessan citizens were murdered.
-Even though the actual massacre took place in nearby streets instead of the actual steps, the stairway is still an impressive location.
+Finished in 1841, the 142 meters long stairway was immortalized in Sergei Eisenstein’s movie The Battleship Potemkin from 1925, where the granite steps bear witness to the unforgettable slaughter scene where Odessan citizens were murdered, inspired by a real event in 1905.

 Mark Twain was here in 1867 and described it like this in his book The Innocents Abroad published two years later: